Asset upload

 });

-// Wait for the upload to finish so we can report errors if it fails to
+// Wait for the upload to complete to handle any upload errors

 await queuedVideo.whenUploaded();